 What types of drugs are used to lower cholesterol?

-Cholesterol is produced in the body by the liver, but is also taken in from food derived from animals (such as meat and dairy products.)
+Your liver produces cholesterol, which you also get from food that comes from animals (such as meat and dairy products.)
 You might have a genetic issue that leads to high blood cholesterol levels, or your cholesterol might be high due to food choices and lack of physical activity.
-You can improve cholesterol levels with a healthy diet and exercise, but if the cholesterol level doesn’t drop low enough to be healthy, your healthcare provider might prescribe medications to reduce the cholesterol levels.
+You can improve cholesterol levels with a healthy diet and exercise, but if your cholesterol level doesn’t drop low enough to be healthy, your healthcare provider might prescribe medications to reduce the cholesterol levels.

 - PCSK9 inhibitors.